maxler0y/LLMBosted_WikipdiaGame/README.md

     ```bash
     pip install Flask BeautifulSoup4 requests regex json os openai python-dotenv case-insensitive time
     ```
+    or by running the bash file:
+    ```
+    setup.sh
+    ```

-2. Create a `.env` file in the same directory as your Python script and configure it as needed.
+2. Create a `.env` file in the same directory as the Python script (called AIpathfiner) and configure it as needed with an api key (for submission of this assignment I commented it on canvas, to keep the key hidden from others, as I pay for rates).
 This is used to securely house your openai key (not azure openai key)
     ```
     content should look like: OPENAI_API_KEY=sk-1234XXXXX
     ```